 Some psychological signs and symptoms include:

-Poor Decision-making: The changes to the brain caused by substance abuse often interfere with decision-making and exercising good judgment.
-The person may have difficult thinking clearly even when not under the influence.
+- Poor Decision-making: The changes to the brain caused by substance abuse often interfere with decision-making and exercising good judgment.
+The person may have difficulty thinking clearly even when not under the influence.

 Behavioral Signs and Symptoms of Addiction

 Substance abuse often changes the behaviors of the addict.
 Behavioral signs revolve around how the person relates and interacts with the outside world.
 The signs and symptoms in this category are often easier to spot for those who are close to the individual.
 Those people with close relationships know what types of behaviors are normal for the person, so when those things change, they stand out as odd.

 Behavioral signs and symptoms of an addiction include:

 - Absence or tardiness: The substance abuse may cause the individual to show up late to (or even miss) work or school.
 The person may start missing meetings, appointments or social events.
 Sometimes they will make up excuses to miss those events.
 Other times they simply won’t show up.

 - Problems at Work or at School: As substance abuse increases, the addict may start receiving lower grades in school or receive warnings at work due to poor performance.

 - Isolation: Disappearing for hours to engage in substance use is common.
 An addict may also isolate himself so others don’t see the symptoms of substance abuse.

 - Poor Sleep Habits: Drug and alcohol use often interfere with normal sleep patterns.
 Some addicts experience insomnia.
 Others feel exhausted all the time or spend the day sleeping after staying up at night.